simwai/lol-ranks-bot/README.md

 - `timeZone` = Your timezone, you can find all timezones [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List)
 - `language` = Select your general language according to the filename inside the `locales` folder (name only, no extension)
 - `eloRoleLanguage` = Select your rank role language
-- `verifiedLanguage` = Select your verified role language
+- `verifiedRoleLanguage` = Select your verified role language
 - `enableCronJob` = Enables automatic update of ranks every `X` time, defined in `cronTab`
 - `cronTab` = Defines how often the ranks will be updated if `enableCronJob` is `true`
 - `concurrentRequests` = Defines the number of concurrent requests to the API (See [Rate Limits](https://developer.riotgames.com/#:~:text=RATE%20LIMITS) after login)